NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rat Form.md

 You can transform into an innocuous-looking rat.
-You gain the effects of a 1st-rank [[Spells/Pest Form|Pest Form]] spell, but you must assume the battle form of a Tiny rat.
+You gain the effects of a 1st-rank [[Pest Form|Pest Form]] spell, but you must assume the battle form of a Tiny rat.

 *Source: Pathfinder Player Core 2*
 *ORC*